 The short cut to the top of Everest

-The latest attempt on the world's highest mountain takes an unconventional route
+An international group is to attempt to reach the summit of the world's highest mountain using an unconventional route

 Conquering Everest is the ultimate aspiration of every climber.
 More than 2,500 mountaineers have reached the summit and 210 have died trying.
 Today, a group of 32 men and women will become the latest hardy souls to attempt to overcome the world's highest mountain.

 But, while their predecessors have all scaled the mountain that straddles Nepal and Tibet from the bottom to the top, this band of adventurers are planning something rather different.

 The international group, which includes men and women from Britain, Iraq and Pakistan, have already spent six days trekking to their base camp, which sits at 12,350ft (3,764m), a good way up the mountain.
 And today, the first of them will board an aeroplane and fly to 30,000ft.
 Once there, looking down on the mountain, they will leap from the plane.

 After freefalling for one minute, at speeds of up to 180mph and braving temperatures of -40C, they will open their parachutes and float back to their base camp, precariously positioned on the edge of a valley – an eight-minute journey.

 Half of the mountain lovers have never jumped before.
 But that hasn't stopped them paying up to £17,000 for the privilege to take part.
 Among their number is a 72-year-old scientist, a Red Devils freefall member, a former soldier; and Molly Bedingfield, the mother of singers Natasha and Daniel.

 Somerset-based climber Nigel Gifford, who himself scaled Everest the traditional way in 1976, has spent two years planning the jump.